noufalsalem/PredictiveCosts/README.md

 Predicts and analyzes monthly costs from previous data

 ## Semi private
-Most files hidden/in private repo, do not run - it won't work.
+Most files hidden/in private repo, do not run -- it won't work.
+For view/inspection only.